CompartiMOSS/SharePoint-PowerShell/README.md

 PowerShell scripts for SharePoint

-In this Project, we want to share some PowerShell scripts that help SharePoint Administrators and Developers work with the server.
+In this Project, we want to share some PowerShell scripts intended to help SharePoint Administrators and Developers to work and do some common tasks when working with SharePoint 2013.

-Scripts are grouped in the following sections:
+The scripts are grouped in the following sections:

 - Audit.
-These are to extract information from SharePoint and audit systems.
+These scripts are intended to extract information from a SharePoint environment.
+The idea is to simplify the process of documenting and auditing a SharePoint farm.
 - Deployment.
-These are to help on deployment solutions and features.
+These scripts are intended to help on deployment solutions and features.
 - Utils.
-These are to help with some admins functionalities.
+These are intended to help with some administration functionalities.

-This project is powered by CompartiMOSS, a free Spanish SharePoint Magazine.
+This project is powered by CompartiMOSS (www.compartimoss.com), a free Spanish SharePoint Magazine.